PerlFFI/FFI-Platypus/README.md

 described above from an FFI perspective.
 Thus the process of defining enum values is identical to the process of defining macro constants in Perl.

+For more details on enumerated types see ["Enum types" in FFI::Platypus::Type](https://metacpan.org/pod/FFI::Platypus::Type#Enum-types).

 ## I get seg faults on some platforms but not others with a library using pthreads.

 On some platforms, Perl isn't linked with `libpthreads` if Perl threads are not